 - Be 18 years of age or older on the first day of the term to be filled at the election or on the date of appointment, as applicable.

-- Have not been determined mentally incompetent by a final judgment of a court.
+- Have not been determined mentally incapacitated or partially mentally incapacitated without the right to vote by a final judgment of a court exercising probate jurisdiction.

 - Take the official oath of office.

 A person is ineligible to serve on a school board if the person has been convicted of a felony or an offense under Texas Penal Code 43.02(b) regarding prostitution.

 Prefiled Candidacy: An individual seeking election to the office of Trustee by having his or her name placed on the ballot must have been a resident of the state for 12 months, and a resident of the District for six months, prior to the last date on which the candidate could file to be listed on the ballot.

 Write-In Candidacy: An individual seeking election to the office of Trustee by write-in vote must have been a resident of the state for 12 months, and a resident of the District for six months, prior to the day of the election.

 Appointment to Office

 An individual appointed to the office of Trustee must have been a resident of the state for 12 months, and a resident of the District for six months, prior to the day on which the appointment is made.
 Election Code 141.001(a)(5)

 “Residence” shall mean domicile, one’s home and fixed place of habitation to which one intends to return after any temporary absence; one does not lose one’s residence status by leaving to go to another place for temporary purposes only.
 A person does not acquire a residence in a place to which the person has come for temporary purposes only and without the intention of making that place the person’s home.
 Residence shall be determined in accordance with the common-law rules, as enunciated by the courts of this state, except as otherwise provided by the Election Code.
 Election Code 1.015